namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 8/15/24
+- Today, I will spend most of the time testing and fixing any bugs that I find

 ### 8/14/24
-- Will continue back on 2744
+- Continued working on 2744
-- Have a good bit I want to test and then will move on to investigating the range key change for data library
+- Had a fun day writing scripts - spent most of the time reading documentation but finally got the scripts done this morning

 ### 8/13/24
 - Continued working on 2744